 When clients have a legal problem or concern, they need one thing: a solution.
-A solution is what Aaron provides, across a host of subjects including business torts and contracts, insurance coverage disputes, and real estate zoning.
-To this end, Aaron has drafted complaints, motions, and legal memoranda, and has gained experience in document collection, review, and analysis.
-Moreover, Aaron is an active member of the firm’s Institutional Investor Class Action Recovery practice, where he advises institutional investors with respect to monitoring and evaluating foreign and domestic securities class actions.
+Aaron provides solutions across a host of subjects, including business torts and contracts, insurance coverage, and real estate disputes.
+To this end, Aaron has drafted complaints, dispositive motions, and legal memoranda for injunctions, state and federal cases, and declaratory judgment actions.
+He has also drafted discovery disclosures and requests, and gained experience in document collection, review, and analysis.

-For those clients in the financial services and real estate sectors, Aaron also draws on his academic training—in finance and economics—and experience managing construction loans for a community bank.
-He is also adept at using technology and writing software to minimize costs and efficiently solve problems.
+For clients in the financial services and real estate sectors, Aaron also draws on his academic training—in finance and economics—and on his experience managing construction loans at a community bank.
+He is also adept at using technology and writing software to help clients minimize costs and efficiently solve problems.

-Aaron has represented clients from a myriad of industries, including financial services, higher education, health care, insurance, and technology.
-But his clients also include underserved members of the Boston community, through participation in Mintz’ pro bono initiatives.
+Aaron has represented clients from a myriad of industries, including financial services, insurance, and medical technology.
+But his clients also include underserved members of the Boston community, through participation in Mintz's pro bono initiatives.
 Most recently, as part of the Domestic Violence Project, Aaron successfully represented a domestic violence victim in obtaining a Chapter 209A restraining order.

 - Harvard Law School (JD)

-- University of Alabama (BA, magna cum laude)
+- University of Alabama (BS, magna cum laude)